RoderickZes/metisForge/README.md

-# metisForge
+# Metis Forge

-Open-source infrastructure learning platform to build, secure and operate real-world systems through hands-on labs and documentation.
+Metis Forge is an open-source infrastructure learning platform focused on teaching people how to build, secure and operate real-world systems.

+Instead of only learning how to exploit vulnerabilities, users learn how systems are designed, deployed, maintained and protected.

+Through hands-on labs, documentation and realistic scenarios, Metis Forge aims to bridge the gap between infrastructure administration and cybersecurity.